Antonio-Parada/firehorse/FUTURE_PLANS.md

 ### 3. Backlinking Strategy

-- **Guest Posting:** Write guest posts for relevant health and wellness blogs with a link back to `firehorse.site` or a specific article.
+- **Guest Posting:** Write guest posts for relevant health and wellness blogs with a link back to `firehorseacupuncture.com` or a specific article.
 - **Local SEO:** Get listed in local online directories and publications to build local search authority.
 - **HARO (Help a Reporter Out):** Respond to journalist queries on topics related to acupuncture and wellness to earn high-quality backlinks.